Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 [^7]:  Aequitas - The Bias Report.
 (2018).
 Dssg.io. http://aequitas.dssg.io/

 ## Mitigating Biases Between vs. Within Groups
-Mitigating biases between groups and within groups involves addressing systemic biases affecting different demographic or user groups and biases arising within specific subgroups.
-Here are strategies for mitigating biases at both levels:
+Between-group bias in machine learning refers to biases arising from differential treatment or outcomes experienced by distinct demographic groups within a dataset or model predictions.
+Machine learning models may exhibit differential performance across demographic groups, leading to disparate outcomes.

+The bias mitigation strategies below address between-group bias in machine learning.

 Biases Between Groups:
 * Diverse Representation in Data: Ensure the training data includes diverse samples from all relevant demographic groups to avoid under-representation or marginalization.
-Fair Sampling: Use techniques such as stratified sampling to ensure that each subgroup is adequately represented in the training data, preventing biases related to group size.
+* Fair Sampling: Use techniques such as stratified sampling to ensure that each subgroup is adequately represented in the training data, preventing biases related to group size.
 * Demographic-Aware Features: Develop features sensitive to demographic differences, ensuring that the algorithm considers and appropriately adjusts for variations between groups.
 * Equalized Odds: Implement fairness metrics like equalized odds to ensure that the algorithm's predictions are equally accurate across different demographic groups.
 * Fair Pre-Processing: Apply pre-processing techniques to the data to mitigate biases before training the algorithm, addressing disparities between groups.
 * Bias-Aware Algorithms: Use algorithms specifically designed to detect and mitigate biases.
 Fairness-aware machine learning models incorporate fairness constraints during training.
-For example, developers can add a fairness regularization term to the loss function or modify the optimization algorithm to ensure fairness.
+For example, developers can add a fairness regularization term to the loss function or modify the optimization algorithm to ensure fairness

+ Bias detection and mitigation methods often prioritize "between-group fairness," aiming to address disparities in model predictions among distinct demographic groups, which is crucial for rectifying long-standing inequalities.
+However, it's equally important to consider complexities within these groups, known as "within-group fairness[^8].
+[^8]: Goethals, S., Calders, T., & Martens, D. (n.d.).
+Beyond accuracy-fairness: stop evaluating bias mitigation methods solely on between-group metrics.
+Retrieved February 29, 2024, from https://arxiv.org/pdf/2401.13391.pdf
 Biases Within Groups:
 * Subgroup Analysis: Conduct subgroup analysis to identify biases within specific groups.
 This analysis involves examining how the algorithm's performance varies across subpopulations.
 * Fine-Grained Fairness Metrics: Define and use fine-grained fairness metrics that assess performance within subgroups, preventing the perpetuation of biases.